9 Important Aspects Regarding Signing Day

 2. Governing bodies differ in terms of signing dates and policies.

 This blog format would become extremely lengthy if we went into each governing body in depth, but I will describe the basics here and encourage you to research the governing body you are signing with for your athletic career.
-NCAA Division I and II scholarship student-athletes can sign National Letters of Intent with a financial aid agreement.
+NCAA Division I and II scholarship student-athletes can sign a financial aid agreement.
 NCAA Division III student-athletes can sign commitment letters and financial aid agreements.
 Ivy Leagues, which can’t offer athletic aid, have a separate procedure.
 NAIA prospects can sign Letters of Intent and the NJCAA, NCCAA, and USCAA all have their own steps for signings.
 Each of their websites address prospective student-athletes procedures.

 7. Signing parties vary across schools and sports organizations.

 Every high school (and sometimes travel club) varies in terms of how much they celebrate or do not publicize student-athlete commitments.
 You should contact your athletic director, coaches, principals, or travel club directors regarding how they would like to celebrate your accomplishments publicly.
 Some student-athletes have chosen to celebrate with just their family at their house while other schools or clubs may have local media attending.
-Depending on when your ceremony is scheduled, you may have to already sign and return the NLI, LOI, or other commitment letters prior to the ceremony so you may have to “pretend” to sign documents for the media you have already completed.
+Depending on when your ceremony is scheduled, you may have to already sign and return the commitment letters prior to the ceremony so you may have to “pretend” to sign documents for the media you have already completed.

 8. NCAA coaches can not hand-deliver or be present for your signing day ceremony.